 Harmony Valley Creamery is a hidden gem along Highway 1 that offers a big piece of SLO CAL history in a small vicinity.
-The creamery lives in the small town of Harmony that is a great place to stroll, see local artisan goods, and try SLO CAL Crafted products like freshly made ice cream.
+The creamery lives in the small town of Harmony, which is a great place to stroll, see local artisan goods, and try SLO CAL Crafted products like freshly made ice cream.

 Harmony Valley Creamery has been in business since 2015, however, it was originally established in 1913 as part of a dairy cooperative in Harmony.
 After 1970, the Harmony Valley Creamery Association closed, and the town was purchased in 2014 by the Vander Horst family.
 Today, the town of Harmony is known for its unique population of 18 residents, which many locals joke is made up of the roaming cows in the town.